-These are easy enough and cook up quickly enough to make them when you want them, but you can also make them ahead of time.
+These are easy and cook up quickly enough to make them when you want, but you can also make them ahead of time.

 If you’re going to do that, just make sure they cool completely before storing and then keep them in an airtight container.
-They’ll be fine for several days are room temperature.
+They’ll be fine for several days at room temperature.

 While they may last longer if kept in the fridge, they could also lose their crispness so it’s better to only make them a day or two ahead of time.